Bodera/quickCourse_DesignPatterns/java/designs-pattern-in-java/README.md

   - Template Method
   - Visitor

-This are all records from my learning experience with the Design Patterns in Java course from Dmitri Nesteruk.
-If you find it useful, consider purchasing to grant lifetime access, a certification and help the Instructor.

 These are all records of my learning experience with [Dmitri Nesteruk's](https://uk.linkedin.com/in/dmitri-nesteruk-87b069aa) [Design Patterns in Java course](https://www.udemy.com/course/design-patterns-java/).

 If you find this content useful, consider purchasing the course to ensure lifetime access, a certification and help support the author.